ubirch/ubirch-avatar-service/README.md

 * update to Akka 2.4.19
 * update to `com.ubirch.key:client-rest:0.1.12` (REST client based on Akka HTTP instead of PlayWS)
 * update to `com.ubirch.user:*:0.4.18` (REST client based on Akka HTTP instead of PlayWS)
-* add data import for remote environments like dev or demo (see `ImportTrackleRemote`)

 ### Version 0.3.15 (2017-07-13)